sc-ventures/cloudbreak-documentation/docs/autoscaling.md

 #### Create a Scaling Policy

-To create a new Cloudbreak scaling policy:
+To create a new scaling policy:

 1. Enter the **policy name**.
 Only alphanumeric characters (min 5, max 100 characters) are allowed.
 2. Select a type first (node count, percentage, or exact), and then enter a value for the **scaling adjustment**: